-On the Wi-Fi settings screen, tap .
+From the Wi-Fi settings screen, tap Wi-Fi preferences.

 You will be notified whenever a public network is available.
-If you do not want to be notified, drag the slider for Network notification to the left.
+If you do not want to be notified, tap the slider for Open network notification to disable it.

 To save your phone's data usage, your phone will remain connected to Wi-Fi when your screen sleeps.